State of Michigan Licensing & Information

 Applying for a new license

 MADA is happy to help with all the State of Michigan licensing needs for our new car and truck dealers.
 Please click here and review the information then call our office at (800) 292-1923 for personal assistance with all your licensing needs.

 Renewing my license

 Please click here for detailed information to help you renew your dealer, repair facility and installment seller licenses.
-As a benefit of your MADA membership, MADA encourages dealers to send their completed renewals to us so we can review the paperwork for accuracy and personally deliver all documents to the State of Michigan.
+As a benefit of your MADA membership, MADA is happy to help dealers with renewal paperwork and answer any questions you may have.

 Vehicle dealer surety bond